particle-iot/docs/firmware/firmware.md

 EEPROM.get(int address, object)
 ```

-`address` is the start address (int) of the EERPOM locations to read.
+`address` is the start address (int) of the EEPROM locations to read.
 It must be a value between 0
 and `EEPROM.length()-1`

 `object` is the object data that would be read.
 The number of bytes read is automatically determined